twilio-professional-services/flex-dual-channel-recording/README.md

      - The same solution works for both inbound and outbound calls
      - Custom business logic can be leveraged to selectively record calls
      - The recording begins from the moment the customer and agent are connected, so no IVR or queue hold audio is captured in the recording
+     - The recording media URL is added to task attributes early - ensuring Flex Insights will be able to playback the recording regardless of whether agent drops early or not (see Con for Flex Call Recording)
    - Cons:
      - Custom code is required, both on the front end (Flex plugin) and the backend (Twilio Function)
      - If it's desired to record the IVR messaging, that will not be included